 So, you've found the perfect apartment or house that ticks just about every box on your list—there's only one little problem: the bathroom is a little smaller than you'd like it to be.
 Most homes (whether they be a house or an apartment) have a least one bathroom that's seriously lacking in square footage, but that's no reason to discount a space.
 There are actually quite a few ways to make any tiny bathroom feel like the master suite.
 All it takes is a few carefully placed decorations, the right type of storage, and a bit of optimism to make it happen.

-In order to glean some of the best small bathroom ideas from a pro, we tapped Decorist Elite Designer Baylee Floyd of Baylee Deyon Design.
-While she has many ideas for how to make a small space feel bigger, there's also one major decorating mistake that she wants you to avoid.
-"A common mistake I see a lot of people make when decorating a small bathroom is thinking that just because they have a small space, they can't have storage," she tells MyDomaine.
-However, according to her, a small bathroom doesn't mean you should opt for a pedestal sink instead of something with drawers and hidden storage.
+In order to glean some of the best small bathroom ideas from a pro, we tapped interiors expert Baylee Floyd.
+While she has many ideas for making a small space feel bigger, there's also one major decorating mistake that she wants you to avoid.
+"A common mistake I see a lot of people make when decorating a small bathroom is thinking that just because they have a small space, they can't have storage," she explains.

 Meet the Expert

+According to her, a small bathroom doesn't mean you should opt for a pedestal sink instead of something with drawers and hidden storage.
 Ready for more tips and tricks that will make your small bathroom seem much bigger?
-Keep reading for some of Floyd's best small bathroom ideas.
+Keep reading for some of Floyd's best small bathroom ideas and tips.

 "Plants are a must in the bathroom," Floyd says.
 "There is just something about that small touch of greenery that really brings the space together and invites you in," she adds.
 Whether you have room for a potted tree to sit by the tub or if you only have space for a hanging plant that floats in the corner, the fresh (or faux) botanicals will bring a lot to even the tiniest of bathrooms.
 "It also adds a very calming and serene feel for a spa-like bathroom vibe," the designer points out.